 A supernova remnant, SNR N86, also known as the Lionel-Murphy SNR, is a nitrogen-abundant remnant, also found in the Large Magellanic Cloud.
 The object was named after Australian High Court Justice Lionel Murphy, to acknowledge his interest in science and because it resembled a cartoonist’s drawing of his nose.

 One of the clusters in the Large Magellanic Cloud contains R136a1, currently the most massive and most luminous star known.
 R136a1 has a mass 265 times that of the Sun and a luminosity of 8,700,000 Suns.
 The star belongs to the super star cluster R136, located near the Tarantula Nebula.
+The LMC is also home to WOH G64, one of the largest stars known.

 The Large Magellanic Cloud is too far south to be associated with any classical northern myths, but has considerable cultural significance in countries in the southern hemisphere.